ArisBar/IFT-6266/README.md

 **Goal**.
 The project is to generate the center region of images conditioned on the outside border and a caption.
 The task is applied on images from the mscoco dataset downsampled to 64 x 64 images, where the 32 x 32 center is masked out:

-**Approach**.
+**Approach amd results**.
 I focussed on conditioning on the outside border, leaving the inclusion of captions for future work.
 I approached the problem using deep convolutional autoencoder architectures akin to Ref [1], with L2 and adversarial losses [2].
 I obtained my best results with a relatively simple fully convolutional architecture with skip connections, and a weighted combination of a L2  loss and a Wasserstein GAN (WGAN) loss [3].

-Exemples of reconstructed images from the mscoco  validation set are given below.
+Exemples of reconstructed images from the mscoco  validation set are given below:

 Details of my experiments are given in the next sections.